contentauth/c2pa-python/docs/native-resources-management.md

 Clearing it in `_release()` is the other half of that.
 A closed Reader has no further use for the Context, and holding the reference would keep alive an object nothing can reach through the Reader's public API.

 Dropping the reference before the native pointer is freed is safe because the native side does not depend on the Python object staying alive.
 When a reader is created from a shared context, the native side takes its own reference-counted handle on that context (an `Arc` clone in the Rust library), so the native reader keeps the context alive independently of whether Python still points at it.
-(That native behaviour is not visible from this repo, which ships a prebuilt binary; it is the contract this code is written against.)
+(That native behavior is not visible from this repo, which ships a prebuilt binary; it is the contract this code is written against.)

 ## Fork safety